 Figure 4.
-SWMU 1 after Site Preparation and Soil Excavation
+SWMU 1 after Site Preparation and Soil Excavation (Looking Northwest on November 25, 2014)

-- Replaced approximately 2 ft of soil in the 4-ft deep excavation to make a less than 1% sloping surface for the soil mixing crane to operate on the soil mixing area.
-Constructed a 1% sloped pathway over SWMU 1 from 4th Street west to the soil mixing area, placed an aggregate base on access pathway for crane stability, and performed gamma radiological walkover survey; - Installed drainage culverts for conveying storm water around the soil mixing area; and - Constructed a storm water containment pond to catch and convey storm water to a drainage ditch leading to Outfall 008.
+- Performed gamma radiological walkover survey; - Replaced approximately 2 ft of soil in the 4-ft deep excavation to make a less than 1% sloping surface for the soil mixing crane to operate on the soil mixing area.
+Constructed a 1% sloped pathway over SWMU 1 from 4th Street west to the soil mixing area, placed an aggregate base on access pathway for crane stability; - Installed drainage culverts for conveying storm water around the soil mixing area; and - Constructed a storm water containment pond to catch and convey storm water to a drainage ditch leading to Outfall 008.